 For better or worse, that is the best I can do with this lens.
 Unfortunately, I do not own other words other than those I have already offered.
 With that, I also know full well that unless you already know what I am talking about you will have no idea what I am talking about.
 It is what it is.

 This lens defies easy characterization as a vintage or modern lens.
 Performing well at all apertures, impressive sharpness, and good contrast, it is decidedly modern.
 Every once in a while, however, it has that heaviness I mentioned before that gives it a touch of something vintage-ish.
 It is almost as if it is a modern lens that has one foot steeped in the past.
 I guess it is kind of sort of like a hipster kid in 2021 shooting film rather than putting a film emulation on their image and adding film borders in photoshop. .

 So did I keep it?

 As you can imagine, this is a tough one.
 With a drawer full of 50mm lenses, displacing one of my go-to lenses is a lot to ask but this one is a classic despite the ungainly lens hood.
-To see how things shook out, see how this one compares to the other options, and see if I kept it or put it back on The Rangefinder Forum classifieds, please join my Leica Lenses for Normal People: The Recommended list.
-There is a 100% money-back guarantee and it costs way less than a Leica branded lens hood…or Leica lens cap…or even a broken Leica strap.
+To see how things shook out, see how this one compares to the other options, and see if I kept it or put it back on The Rangefinder Forum classifieds, please visit the Leica Lenses for Normal People: The Recommended list.

 - NOTE: NSFW https://youtu.be/dfBdBpr7KCo